Tarun9076/DocuChat/README.md

 Retrieval quality isn't just claimed — it's measured. [`eval/eval_retrieval.py`](eval/eval_retrieval.py) is a 40-question benchmark (built from the actual sample corpus) that compares naive vector search against hybrid BM25+vector search, both at the retrieval level and end-to-end through real generated answers.
 See [Retrieval evaluation](#retrieval-evaluation) below.

-The repo also ships [`learning/`](learning/) — a set of numbered, standalone scripts that walk through core RAG concepts step by step (ingestion, retrieval, chunking strategies, multi-query retrieval, hybrid search, reranking).
-Useful if you want to see how each technique works in isolation before/instead of using the full webapp.

 ## Architecture

 ```